Home | For Faculty | Help | About | Webmaster

 Fellow, American Academy of Arts and Sciences, 1992

-Establishment of James L. McGaugh Award for Excellence in Graduate Research in Neurobiology and Behavior, University of California, Irvine, 1994
+Establishment of James L. McGaugh Award for Excellence in Graduate Research in Neurobiology and Behavior, UC Irvine, 1994

 James L. McGaugh Endowed Scholarship, San Jose State University, 1993